 SOC 2 to HIPAA Mapping

 Ultimately, achieving compliance with HIPAA or SOC 2 is not a simple, quick process.
 However, it doesn’t have to be an overly burdensome task either.
-With Scytale’s automated solutions, you can streamline and simplify the process of attaining HIPAA compliance, SOC 2 compliance, or both, keeping you ahead of the compliance curve efficiently.
+With Scytale‘s AI-powered compliance automation platform and dedicated GRC experts, you can streamline and simplify the process of attaining SOC 2 compliance, HIPAA compliance, or both, keeping you ahead of the compliance curve.